ryanfowler/dotfiles/README.md

 ### Usage

-To create all the necessary symlinks, run the install script:
+To install all tooling and create the necessary symlinks for configuration, run the install script:

 ```
 ./install.sh
 ```

-If cargo is not installed locally, it will automatically install [rustup](https://rustup.rs/).
+Note: The script will automatically install [rustup](https://rustup.rs/) and [homebrew](https://brew.sh/) if they can't be found locally.

 ### License